Hey, I’m Briana.

 Human Design: 3/5 Projector

 I’m Briana, but my homies call me Bri.
 I’m more bell hooks than Brene Brown.
-I’m a Black, fat, queer, disabled, neurodivergent, highly sensitive, unconventional, creative, radical, woman and single mother.
+I’m a Black, fat, queer, divergent, Southern, abolitionist, ecowomanist, creative, woman, single mother, and Liberation Psychology practitioner.
 My identities are complex and political—I tend not to fit neatly into any particular box, nor have any desire to.
-My work is informed not only by professional experience, but also guided by the wisdom of my elders, gifts of my ancestors, and my lived experience with poverty, domestic violence, addiction, suicide, sexual abuse, homelessness, child welfare and carceral systems.
+My work is informed not only by professional experience and training, but also my lived experience with poverty, domestic violence, eating disorder, addiction, suicide, sexual trauma, homelessness, religious trauma, and exposure to child welfare and carceral systems.

 My Experience

-My work has focused on addressing violence against women and girls, the prison industrial complex, and the material conditions of Black, Indigenous, women of color and LGBTQ+ folks.
-With over a decade of experience in hospitals, clinics, schools, community mental health, crisis centers, and correctional facilities, my work has radicalized me and my commitment to disrupt systemic oppression and injustice.
+My work has focused on addressing violence against women and girls, the prison industrial complex, and the material conditions of Black, Indigenous, women of color and LGBTQ+ folks under oppression and colonization.
 I am honored and humbled to have held roles that allowed me to be in service to communities I belong to and am accountable for such as:

-Community therapist for adolescent at-promise girls navigating teen pregnancy, abuse, human trafficking, involvement in child welfare and carceral systems
+• Community therapist for adolescent at-promise teen girls addressing school to prison pipeline, early pregnancy, abuse, human trafficking, child welfare/carceral system involvement

-Therapist and advocate for women, LGBTQ+ folks, and families surviving domestic violence and displacement
+• Therapist and advocate for women, LGBTQ+ folks, and families surviving domestic violence and human trafficking

-Therapist and transformative justice facilitator for incarcerated youth serving juvenile life sentences
+• Therapist and transformative justice facilitator for incarcerated and gang involved youth serving juvenile life sentences for committing violent crimes

 This is not your typical therapy or coaching experience.
 I work from a relational, abolitionist, ecowomanist, narrative (meaning you get to tell your/your people’s story), liberation centered approach.
 You are the expert of your experience in the world and I am your thought partner, guide, and passenger seat hype woman.
 This is a space for healing, creativity, complexity, nuance, imperfection, learning and unlearning, and boldly exploring subversive, out of the box, counter-cultural ways of thinking, living, and being with ourselves and each other.